xrpronin17/xrpl-dev-portal/content/concepts/xrpl-servers/transaction-censorship-detection.md

     For as long as the transaction remains in the tracker, the detector continues to issue a warning message in the log every 15 ledgers, for up to five warning messages.
 After the fifth warning message, the detector issues a final [error message](#example-error-message) in the log and then stops issuing warning and error messages.

-    If you see these messages in your `rippled` server log, you should investigate why other servers are failing to include the transaction, starting with the assumption that the cause is more likely to be a [false positive](#potential-false-positives) (innocent bug) than malicious censorship.
+    If you see these messages in your <span class="code-snippet">rippled</span> server log, you should investigate why other servers are failing to include the transaction, starting with the assumption that the cause is more likely to be a [false positive](#potential-false-positives) (innocent bug) than malicious censorship.